shubham1144/Level1Task/README.md

 #Step 2: 'mongodb' should be installed on the system and should be running on port '127.0.0.1:27017' i.e the default port allocated to mongodb instance.

-Step 3:
-Navigate to the project directory and execute the below command(s) in 'gitbash':
+#Step 3: Navigate to the project directory(git repository to be saved) and execute the below command(s) in 'gitbash':

 	```
 	git init